 Exposure to explosions killed 5 people at work.

-4 people in the workplace died from contact with electricity.
+Four people in the workplace died from contact with electricity.

 The other 14 fatal injuries were mixed in nature, including one death from manual handling, 2 from exposure to fire, 1 exposure to harmful substances and a strike against something stationary death, to reference a few.

 Statistically speaking, fatality numbers are an ocean drop today in comparison to pre-regulation days, but the amount of people killed in service of their profession needs to be zero.
-Modern day technologies and techniques ought to be implemented to prevent these avoidable accidents from happening at all.
-In some instances, companies will elect to refute new safety methods or technologies in place of profits, but in truth the factors resulting in these work accidents are mixed and therefore hard to nail down to a singular type of fault.
+Modern-day technologies and techniques ought to be implemented to prevent these avoidable accidents from happening at all.
+In some instances, companies will elect to refute new safety methods or technologies in place of profits.
+But, in truth, the factors resulting in these work accidents are mixed and therefore hard to nail down to a singular type of fault.

 If a loved one has perished as a direct result of injuries sustained from working, call us.
 We can help evaluate if employer negligence resulted in the loss of life and if so, what compensation can be deemed as rightful justice for the accident — call on 08082391859.